 You can also wire PRS channels to some GPIOs, and this is the feature we'll use.
 For more information of PRS, see the reference manual.

-Hardware configurator does provide an "External LNA" module, but it's not supported in RAIL (as of Flex SDK 2.0).
+Hardware configurator does provide an "External LNA" module, but it's only supported by the mesh stacks.
 Also, it only supports one TX/RX and one sleep pin, which is probably not enough for more complicated FEMs.

 This article is stack independent, although some stacks might provide an integrated way, like the External LNA module.